Huntington Beach Auto Accident Lawyers

 - 110 drunk driving injuries

-Most of these collisions are from drivers’ failures to act reasonably while driving.
-Many drivers are aggressive, under the influence, distracted, and more when operating a vehicle.
-Their actions put others at risk of injury and death.
+Most of these collisions might result from drivers’ failures to act reasonably while driving.
+Many drivers can be aggressive, under the influence, distracted, and more when operating a vehicle.
+Their actions potentially put others at risk of injury and death.

 According to the Huntington Beach Police Department, auto accident fatalities were low in 2017.
 That is in comparison to other highly populated cities in Orange County.
 There were six reported auto accident deaths in Huntington Beach.
 There were nine vehicles involved in these fatal accidents.
 Three deaths were a direct result of an intoxicated motorist.

-Why Choose Arash Law for an Auto Accident Claim in Huntington Beach
+Why Consult Arash Law About An Auto Accident Claim In Huntington Beach

-Our legal team will carefully review your claim.
-We will determine which party or parties are responsible for your damages.
+Our legal team can review your claim and evaluate which party or parties are potentially responsible for your damages.
 This process can be easier in some cases than others.
-Through our decades of experience, we can identify potential recovery that many other firms dismiss or overlook.
-We are also familiar with the local court system.
-That familiarity helps to ensure no procedural or administrative issues delay your claim.
+Through our experience, we can work to identify available legal options for victims based on the details of their cases.
+We are also familiar with local court procedures, which can potentially help us avoid administrative issues that may delay your claim.

 How Can a Huntington Beach Lawyer Help?

-Arash Law, under the direction of Arash Khorsandi, Esq., will put our experience in personal injury law and auto accidents to use when we represent your best interests.
+Our team can put our experience in personal injury law and auto accidents to use when we represent your interests.
 Specifically, we offer assistance with:

 - Obtaining and reviewing relevant insurance policies for all parties involved.
-These policies help us determine where to recover compensation from.
+These policies help us determine the applicable coverage and identify the appropriate party to file the claim with.

-- Negotiating with the parties involved, such as the insurance carrier or at-fault parties.
-We will continue negotiations to avoid going to trial.
+- Negotiating with the parties involved, such as the insurance carrier and at-fault individuals and entities.
+We aim to advocate for your rights during these discussions.

 - Property damage